radareorg/radare2-book/visual_mode/visual_disassembly.md

 The 10 bytes you have selected will be changed to "12 34 12 34 12 ...".

-The Visual Assembler is a feature that provides a live-preview while you type in new opcodes to patch into the disassembly.
+The Visual Assembler is a feature that provides a live-preview while you type in new instructions to patch into the disassembly.
 To use it, seek or place the cursor at the wanted location and hit the 'A' key.
-To provide multiple opcodes, seperate them with a semicolon, `;`.
+To provide multiple instructions, seperate them with semicolons, `;`.

 ##XREF